QubesOS/qubes-doc/developer/services/qrexec3.md

 <!-- (*TODO: fix for non-linux dom0*) -->

-In dom0, there is a bunch of files in `/etc/qubes-rpc/policy` directory, whose names describe the available RPC actions.
+The dom0 directory `/etc/qubes-rpc/policy/` contains a group of files for available RPC actions.
-Their content is the RPC access policy database.
+Together their contents make up the RPC access policy database.
-Currently defined actions are:
+Currently, the defined actions are:

     qubes.ClipboardPaste
     qubes.Filecopy